 - Return for major revisions and subsequent reconsideration;

-The Senior Editor communicates the decision to the author(s) along with the referee reports.
+The Editor-in-Chief communicates the decision to the author(s) along with the referee reports.

 Communications relating to editorial matters should be sent to email@example.com.

 Accepted articles must conform to the Journal’s Style Guide.
 Articles should not exceed 40 pages and abstracts should not exceed 150 words.
 Comments and notes on previously published articles are typically from five to eight pages.
 The final version of the main article body must be in an editable format.
 Currently, only DOC and TEX files are supported.
 Please contact the editorial office if you have questions.